eni0la/aws-serverless-web-app/README.md

 Overview

-This project demonstrates how to build and deploy a serverless static web app using:
+This project demonstrates how to build and deploy a serverless web application using AWS services.
+It shows how a static frontend website connects to a backend system without managing servers.

+The application allows users to add and retrieve student data, with all processing handled in the cloud.

 Amazon S3 – Static website hosting

-AWS Lambda – Backend logic (GET \& POST functions)
+AWS Lambda – Backend logic (GET & POST functions)

 Amazon API Gateway – API routing

 Amazon DynamoDB – NoSQL database

-Amazon CloudFront – Content delivery network for performance
+Amazon CloudFront – Content delivery network for improved performance